 Java vs. Python: A Comparison of Features and Use Cases

-Recently, I had a discussion with a senior Java developer friend of mine, who believed that Python was not a “real” programming language.
+Recently, I had a discussion with a senior Java developer friend of mine, who said to me that Python was not a “real” programming language.
 This belief is not uncommon among Java developers who may view Java as a more powerful and robust language compared to Python.
-I don’t have experience with Java, so I tried to understand if his statement was an “absolute” or if there are more gray areas to be explored.
-After this learning spree (where I understand, I just touched the surface of what is possible and all the ripple effect of using Java versus Python) I believe that each language has its own unique strengths and applications.
+Since I don’t have experience with Java, I started to investigate the question.
 In this article, we’ll take a closer look at the key features and common use cases for Java and Python to help you decide which language is best suited for your next project.

 Java Features and Use Cases:

 Java is a widely-used, general-purpose programming language that is known for its performance, scalability, and security features.
 Some of the key features of Java include:

 Object-Oriented Programming: Java is an object-oriented programming language, which means it emphasizes the use of objects, classes, and inheritance to create reusable, modular code.

 Platform Independence: Java code can run on any platform with a Java Virtual Machine (JVM), which makes it highly portable and allows developers to write code once and run it on multiple platforms.

 Strong Typing: Java is a statically-typed language, which means that variable types must be declared explicitly at compile time.
 This can help prevent errors and make code easier to maintain.

 Some examples of use cases for Java include: